- About the Library

 Web of Science Core Collection (Clarivate Analytics, USA) is the world's most trusted citation index for scientific and scholarly research and a curated collection of high quality scholarly content.

-RISC Russian index of scientific citation (RISC) on the platform of eLIBRARY.RU
+RISC Russian Science Citation Index (RSCI) on the platform of eLIBRARY.RU

 The h-index was proposed by Jorge Hirsch in 2005.
 The h-index is a quantitative metric based on the analysis of publication data using publications and citations to provide “an estimate of the importance, significance, and broad impact of a scientist’s cumulative research contributions.”
 According to Hirsch, the h-index is defined as: “A scientist has index h if h of his or her Np papers have at least h citations each and the other (Np – h) papers have ≤h citations each.”